From Loop Groups to 2-Groups: Review of Loop Groups

 Let $G$ be a simply-connected compact simple Lie group.
 We shall be interested in the {\bf loop group} $\OG$ consisting of all smooth maps from $[0,2\pi]$ to $G$ with $f(0) = f(2\pi) = 1$.
 We make $\OG$ into a group by pointwise multiplication of loops: $(fg)(\theta) = f(\theta) g(\theta)$.
 Equipped with its $C^\infty$ topology, $\OG$ naturally becomes an infinite-dimensional Fr\'echet manifold.
 In fact $\OG$ is a Fr\'echet Lie group, as defined in Section \ref{frechet.section}.

-As remarked by Pressley and Segal, the behaviour of the group $\OG$ is ``untypical in its simplicity,'' since it turns out to behave remarkably like a compact Lie group.
+As remarked by Pressley and Segal, the behavior of the group $\OG$ is ``untypical in its simplicity,'' since it turns out to behave remarkably like a compact Lie group.
 For example, it has an exponential map that is locally one-to-one and onto, and it has a well-understood highest weight theory of representations.
 One striking difference between $\OG$ and $G$, though, is the existence of nontrivial central extensions of $\OG$ by the circle $\TT$:

 It is important to understand that these extensions are nontrivial, not merely in that they are classified by a nonzero $2$-cocycle, but also \emph{topologically}.
-In other words, $\wOG$ is a nontrivial principal $\TT$-bundle over $\OG$ with the property that $\wOG$ is a Fr\'echet Lie group, and $\TT$ sits inside $\widehat{\Omega G}$ as a central subgroup in such a way that the quotient $\widehat{\Omega G}/\TT$ can be identified with $\Omega G$.
-Perhaps the best analogy is with the double cover of $\SO(3)$: there $\SU(2)$ fibers over $\SO(3)$ as a $2$-sheeted covering and $\SU(2)$ is not homeomorphic to $SO(3)\times \Z/2\Z$. $\wOG$ is called the \textbf{Kac--Moody group}.
+In other words, $\wOG$ is a nontrivial principal $\TT$-bundle over $\OG$ with the property that $\wOG$ is a Fr\'echet Lie group, and $\TT$ sits inside $\widehat{\Omega G}$ as a central subgroup in such a way that the quotient $\widehat{\Omega G}/\TT$ can be identified with $\Omega G$. $\wOG$ is called the \textbf{Kac--Moody group}.

 Associated to the central extension~\eqref{eq: Kac--Moody extn} there is a central extension of Lie algebras:

 Here $\Og$ is the Lie algebra of $\OG$, consisting of all smooth maps $f \maps S^1\to \g$ such that $f(0) = 0$.
 The bracket operation on $\Omega \mathfrak{g}$ is given by the pointwise bracket of functions: thus $[f,g](\theta) = [f(\theta),g(\theta)]$ if $f,g\in \Omega \mathfrak{g}$. $\wOg$ is the simplest example of an affine Lie algebra.